 5.)
 STAY ON COURSE IF YOU CAN’T CONTINUE!
 There will be a number of “sweeps” running the course following the slower runners.
 If for any reason you can’t continue, wait for them to get to you to assess your needs.
 The park is over 4,300 acres so don’t leave the course unless you know exactly where you are going.

 8.)
-RESULTS: Printed lists of finishers with time and place will be available soon after the finish at the registration area and by later in the afternoon on the Raven Rocks Run website.
+RESULTS: Printed lists of finishers with time and place will be available soon after the finish at the registration area and online later in the afternoon on the Raven Rocks Run website.
 Check it out at http://www.ravenrocksrun.org/results.